MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribbonfontcombobox-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Aralık ve ailesi (Windows SDK belgelerinde LOGFONT bakın).
+Sıklık ve Aile (Windows SDK belgelerinde LOGFONT 'a bakın).

 ### <a name="remarks"></a>Açıklamalar